Circuit-killer/fpga-usbhid-host/README.md

 is issued.
 Sometimes even reset doens't work, so reload FPGA bitstream might help.
 State machine could be improved for user convenience.

+Debugging is difficult because for example "dragonrise" joystick works perfectly when states are monitored on OLED display.
+But when display is disconnected, USB state machine gets stuck after few seconds or few minutes.

 # Additional info from original source

 some info on it